 - Students in the Education Program are required to complete and pass a security background check in order to take field-experience courses.
 Past criminal violations may prevent a student from completing the degree and from being hired by school systems or other childcare facilities upon graduation. - 2.
-Students must complete all Technical Requirement courses as well as the following courses with a C or better:
+Students must complete all Technical Requirement courses as well as the following courses with a C- or better:

-ENGL 111G Rhetoric and Composition 4 ENGL 211G Writing in the Humanities and Social Sciences 3 MATH 111 Fundamentals of Elementary Mathematics I 3 MATH 112G Fundamentals of Elementary Math II 3 MATH 120 Intermediate Algebra 3
+Prefix Title Credits ENGL 111G Rhetoric and Composition 4 ENGL 211G Writing in the Humanities and Social Sciences 3 MATH 111 Fundamentals of Elementary Mathematics I 3